Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/ESP32 PlatformIO.rst

 #.
 Set up the ESP32's TWAI

-    he ESP32 has what is essentially a built-in classic CAN 2.0 controller.
+    The ESP32 has what is essentially a built-in classic CAN 2.0 controller.
 Because of this, you can use the TWAI interface on your ESP32 instead of having to add a serial CAN controller like the MCP2515.

     .. note::